OpenSearch Client

 • realtime – Boolean) If true, the request is real-time as opposed to near-real-time.

-• refresh – If true, Opensearch refreshes the affected shards to make this operation visible to search.
+• refresh – If true, OpenSearch refreshes the affected shards to make this operation visible to search.
 If false, do nothing with refreshes.

 • routing – Target the specified primary shard.